snowplow-incubator/data-product-accelerators/content/web-performance/_index.md

 - **Track -** Set-up and deploy tracking needed for your website performance data
 - **Enrich -** Add an enrichment to your data
 - **Model -** Configure and run the [core web vitals](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model//core-web-vitals-module/) module of the `snowplow-web` data model
-- **Visualize -** Use the Tableau twbx template (csv based!) to gain insight into your own website's health
+- **Visualize -** Use the Tableau twbx template (csv based!) or the Preset dashboard template to gain insight into your own website's health
 - **Next steps -** Gain more in-depth knowledge on web performance with additional metrics